 The programming provided to the child through each IEP, too, is inappropriate.
 First, for a child with such significant needs, there is a shocking lack of direct instruction.
 The 'integrated' model-generalizing skills and interventions and therapies across environments in the school day-has value.
 Here, though, the child's programming was largely 'integrated' when significant direct instruction, whether 1:1 or in small group, was required and lacking.
+Second, it is clear that the child was serviced by S&L and OT providers on their administrative schedule, not based on the child's unique needs.
+Over and over, those providers' answers to questions about their role in the child's education was, in effect, 'that's the day I'm in the classroom', or T'm there on Tuesday and Thursday'.
+This is no fault of the providers, but this record clearly establishes that the IU has determined the weekly schedules of those providers and, as a matter of administrative convenience, there is no deviation in those

-11 Almost every IU witness testified to the importance of data-collecting it, analyzing it, using it as the basis for decision-making.
-And there is a large amount of data in the record (J-12, P-6, P-11, HO-14).
+&lt;sup>10 Almost every IU witness testified to the importance of data-collecting it, analyzing it, using it as the basis for decision-making.
+And there is a large amount of data in the record (J-10, J-13, J-19, P-6, P-10, LEA-2, HO-14).
 First, given this child's needs and the VB and ITT instructional models, and the child's behavior and communication needs, as much data as is present, it is not nearly enough.
 Second, and more importantly, the guardian, or an outside educator, or anyone interested in quickly and concisely accessing the student's progress does not sit down to dissect data-collection sheets.
 Accessible, straightforward progress monitoring is the means for anyone to gauge how the student is progressing, or not, and to react accordingly.
-Accessible, straightforward progress monitoring is present in only one IEP-April 2017 at J-30-and almost wholly absent from this record as a whole.
+Accessible, straightforward progress monitoring began only with the IEP of April 2017 at J-29.